-When new from the market, the mesh-screen lacks several things that must be there to suit it for the process of printing.
+When new from the market, the mesh screen lacks several things that must be there to suit it for printing.
 In this step, experts apply masking tape both at the backside and inside of the mesh.
 This technique helps in stopping the flow of emulsion during the printing process.

-Once the tape is fully intact, an emulsion is applied evenly on the mesh, as advised by the manufacturer.
+Once the tape is fully intact, an emulsion is applied evenly on the mesh, as the manufacturer advises.
 This light-reactive emulsion will harden under bright light.
-For better results, use a squeegee to spre
+For better results, use a squeegee to spare.

-ad the liquid emulsion on both sides of your mesh-screen evenly.
+Add the liquid emulsion on both sides of your mesh screen evenly.

 Here, the printed acetate is perfectly laid on the emulsion-coated screen, making sure it is flat against the screen.
 Then, expose the screen to bright light, preferably 2 ft away, for about 13-15 minutes.
 During this process, parts of emulsion not covered by the screen harden, while the covered parts retain their liquid form.

-In case you are planning to design with multiple colors, follow the process above to create separate screens of different colors.
+If you plan to design with multiple colors, follow the process above to create separate screens of different colors.
 The printer will then line the screens so that each color comes out seamlessly in the final results.

 At this stage, the liquid part of the emulsion is washed off.
 This will leave behind an exact imprint of your original design on the screen.
 Once done, dry the screen and allow the printer to correct the prints for accuracy.

-The dry screen is what is referred to as stencil.
+The dry screen is what is referred to as a stencil.